antomuli/GithubSearch/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Collaborate

+To colloborate, raech me on mulianthony561@gmail.com

 ###### LICENSE AND COPY RIGHT INFO.